DanielTisue/Application-Deployement_DigitalOcean.I/Deploy-readMe.md

 This is a short introduction into the first steps of deploying a NodeJs, Express, EJS, MongoDB application to Digital Ocean.

 ### Preface
 Digital Ocean is a paid platform starting from about 5$ monthly*.
-This platform gives the deveolper a wide range of customization.
+This platform gives the deveolper a wide range of customization options.
+I've personally searched wide and far to find options that will best suit usage and budget.
+The conclusion I cam to is, currently, there isn't san efficient to host a site as a professional product whilst having an SSL certificate without paying anything at all.
+Please be awarem, however, that there are methods depending on the type of site and you or you're clients needs.

 ### Intro
 In this tut we will go through Part I of a step-by-step guide on how to properly deploy a node-express app using mongoDB to Digital Ocean.